STEllAR-GROUP/hpx/docs/sphinx/contributing/modules.rst

 Documentation is placed in the ``docs`` folder.
 A empty skeleton for the index is created, which is picked up by the main build system and will be part of the generated documentation.
 Each header inside the ``include`` directory will automatically be processed by Doxygen and included into the documentation.
-If a header should be excluded from the API reference, a comment ``// sphinx:undocumented`` needs to be added.

 Tests are placed in suitable subdirectories of ``tests``.